-Ten Thousand Images is an Emmy-nominated and multiple award-winning production company formally established by Mette Cheng Munthe-Kaas in november 2014.
+Ten Thousand Images is an Emmy-nominated and multiple award-winning independent production company formally established by Mette Cheng Munthe-Kaas in november 2014.
 We are located on the beautiful peninsula Nesodden, a 20-minute ferry-ride from downtown Oslo, Norway.

 The name, however, has been in use for over 20 years as Mette’s editing business.
 It comes from the chinese 万像 (10000 Images) – one of several translations for just that – editing.

 We work mainly with international documentary films, but we are also developing short and long-form fiction.
 We work locally as well as globally, and we make commissioned films on themes that we can relate to, in order to build a stabile economy within the company.
 We have a special place for any audio-visual work related to marine conservation, and have a close collaboration with Project Moken.